What is a DBA?

 Most states will require you to file your DBA within 30-40 days of your first business transaction.
 You may also need to publish your DBA statement in a local newspaper then file proof of publication in the proper government office.
 This is to inform the local public that you seek to do business under the particular business name you filed in your DBA.

-As to filing costs, you’re looking at something around $10 to $100, again depending on the state.
+As to filing costs, you’re looking at something around $10 to $100 in filing fees, again depending on the state.

 As I’ve mentioned before, you don’t need to hire a business attorney to file a DBA.
 But if you really need the help, there’s no rule saying you can’t get professional assistance.